Homemade Lamb or Goat Braunschweiger / Liverwurst

 Grinding the mixture

 • Cut the bacon into 1 inch slices.
 Dice the cooked liver, lamb and lamb fat, then mix with the bacon, creamy onions, and all the seasonings except the wine and milk powder and pass through the small die of a meat grinder into a bowl.
+You can also blend it in a food processor.

 • Chill the meat mixture for 15 minutes, then pass through the small die again.
 Repeat this process one more time, so that you have ground the meat 3 times through the grinder.